brendan-ch/arxiv-alfred/README.md

 ![Step 2](./assets/configure_download_folder_step2.png)

-The PDF name is automatically generated using from a user-provided template string.
+The PDF name is automatically generated using a user-provided template string.
 You can use the following placeholders in the template string:
 - `%firstauthor_fullname%`: The full name of the first author
 - `%firstauthor_lastname%`: The last name of the first author
 - `%et_al%`: If there is more than one author, this will result in `et al`